ezalorsara/payid-wallet-integration/README.md

 4e8ed8cb73ab6a502d02825a2912e2313a3ea7b3a9e88336083d28984de2605d
 ```

-this is for HMAC authentication on webhook endpoint
+this is for HMAC authentication on webhook endpoint where for testing WebhookUrl
+we add Authorization to the header containing the encoded value of the payload or body

 6.) you can do.